Spaz3d/sunlandshortcode/readme.md

-# Symple Shortcodes WordPress Plugin
+# Sunland RV Resorts WordPress Plugin

-A free Shortcodes plugin created by WPExplorer.
-Learn more here: http://www.wpexplorer.com/symple-shortcodes/
+Welcome to the Sunland RV Resorts WordPress plugin.
+This plugin was created by Kurt Bunch (https://www.kurtbunch.com) for the Sunland RV Resorts company.
+The plugin has some features built for their resort websites.
+If you have any questions or comments please contact the author directly.